Charlie George (comedian)

 Charlie George is a British writer and comedian from Swindon.
 In 2019, she won "The Comedy Bloomers LGBTQ+ New Comedian of the Year" and was a runner-up in both So You Think You're Funny and Funny Women.
 As a scriptwriter, she has written for British comedy shows Have I Got News for You, Death to 2020, Death to 2021, Blankety Blank, Joe Lycett's Got Your Back and Frankie Boyle's New World Order.

 In 2020, she was one of a select group of 14 new writers selected by Penguin Random House UK for their WriteNow editorial programme.

-In 2022, she is participating of the Edinburgh Fringe Festival with the compilation show "Clandestina: Queer Comedy Triple Bill", along with fellow comedian Victoria Olsina (winner of LGBTQ+ Comedian of the Year 2022).
+In 2022, she is participating of the Edinburgh Fringe Festival with the compilation show "Clandestina: Queer Comedy Triple Bill", along with fellow comedian Victoria Comedy (winner of LGBTQ+ Comedian of the Year 2022).

+In 2025, she was nominated for an Emmy Award for her work as a writer of Cunk On Life (Netflix).